11 Top-Rated Resorts in the Hudson Valley, NY

 Address: 2 North Water Street, Athens, New York

 The retreat center offers two types of accommodations: minimalistic-modern cabins that provide a sense of solitude, or guest rooms in a refurbished Victorian mansion.
 The cabins have pine wood paneling and abundant windows to admire the bucolic surroundings (forest or river views).
 Guest rooms feature original architectural details and soothing contemporary-style décor.

 Accommodation: Hutton Brickyards

-Guests can take advantage of the spa at Hutton Brickyards, as well as organized activities such as a Fall Cruise on the Hudson River.
-Those seeking a relaxing getaway can join the on-site yoga or meditation classes.
+Guests can take advantage of the spa at Hutton Brickyards, as well as seasonal activities in the area such as apple picking at a nearby orchard or a fall cruise on the Hudson River.
 Hutton Brickyards also hosts festivals and music concerts.

 Address: 200 North Street, Kingston, New York

 Accommodation: The Dutchess Inn & Spa